-The consolidated financial statements have been prepared on the historical cost basis except for derivative financial instruments, other financial assets and liabilities held for trading, financial assets and liabilities designated at fair value through profit or loss (FVPL) and investment property which are measured at fair value at the reporting date.
+The consolidated financial statements have been prepared on the historical cost basis except for financial assets and liabilities designated at fair value through profit or loss (FVPL) which are measured at fair value at the reporting date.

 These consolidated financial statements are presented in United Arab Emirates Dirhams ("AED"), and all values are rounded to the nearest thousand dirhams, except where otherwise indicated.